joeraut/my-configs/README.md

 open schemes/
 ```

-This will open a Finder window, double-click the `Espresso.terminal` file and the theme will be added to the terminal settings pane—just set as the default theme.
+This will open a Finder window, just double-click the `Espresso.terminal` file and the theme will be added to the terminal settings pane—just set as the default theme.

 ## [Ultimate vim configuration](https://github.com/amix/vimrc)

+For macOS/Linux:

 ```
 git clone --depth=1 https://github.com/amix/vimrc.git ~/.vim_runtime